xpostudio4/edx-documentation/en_us/developers/source/extending_platform/javascript.rst

 Use a JavaScript Application Without Grading
 *******************************************************

-The simplest option is to use JavaScript to show content to students, and optionally to provide feedback as a formative assessment.
+The simplest option is to use JavaScript to show content to learners, and optionally to provide feedback as a formative assessment.

 #.
 In edX Studio, upload an HTML file that contains the JavaScript you want to
-   show students.
+   show learners.
 #.
 Copy the **Embed URL** of the file.
 #. `Create a Custom JavaScript Display and Grading Problem <http://edx.readthedocs.org/projects/ca/en/latest/problems_tools/advanced_problems.html#custom-javascript-display-and-grading>`_.
 The template
-   for the problem contains the definition for a sample JavaScript application that requires and grades student interaction.
+   for the problem contains the definition for a sample JavaScript application that requires and grades learner interaction.
 #.
 Edit the XML of the component to remove grading information and refer to the
-   HTML file you uploaded:
+   HTML file you uploaded, as follows.

 .. code-block:: xml